raspberrypilearning/welcome-to-my-world/en/step_2.md

 Think about the simulation you want to create, and how the user will interact with the project.

 It could be:
-- A nature simulation
+- A nature simulation with on screen controls to move around the scene.
-- A room in a house
+- A room in a house where different sprites, such as a TV, can be clicked to make them work.
-- A vehicle simulator
+- A vehicle simulator with a steering wheel, pedals and a gearstick.

 --- /task ---